Mexico is the best place to dive cenotes

 Gran Cenote is the second largest underwater gallery in the world.
 It has nearly 175 kilometres (110 miles) of galleries and about 130 connected Cenotes.
 If you’re going to dive the cenotes of Mexico, Gran Cenote is must dive in the Yucatan Peninsular.

 Just like Casa Cenote and Dos Ojos Cenote, Gran Cenote is a perfect dive site for beginners.
 In fact this cenote is a perfect introduction to scuba-diving in Cenotes.
-However, as already said, please do not scuba dive a cenote without the proper cave or cavern diving training.
+However, as already explained, please do not scuba dive a cenote without the proper cave or cavern diving training.

 How to get to Gran Cenote

-To get to Gran Cenote is just beyond Tulum and is about 67 kilometres (42 miles from Playa Del Carmen.
+To get to Gran Cenote is just beyond Tulum and is about 67 kilometres (42 miles) from Playa Del Carmen.

 What is a Cenote?